Adroiti/docs-for-code-review-tools/RuboCop/Layout-MultilineMethodCallIndentation.md

 ## Description

-This cop checks the indentation of the method name part in method calls that span more than one line.
+This rule checks the indentation of the method name part in method calls that span more than one line.

-### Example
+## Examples

 ```ruby
 # bad